By: Rick Hess/Mae Case, DI

 Kevin Schopfer is designing a sleek new yacht design.
 This 250-foot yacht will be able to accommodate 12 guests in classic luxury with a futuristic streak.
 With 12-foot ceilings, a “low rider profile,” exquisite lighting, soft fabrics, rich textures, and plenty of gold tones, it doesn’t get much closer to a royal experience than cruising in this yacht.

 One woman will be sure to make her mark on the future of yacht interior design: Zaha Hadid.
 She is collaborating with Blohm+Voss to design and build a new era of superyachts, drawing on “fluid dynamics and underwater ecosystems, with hydrodynamic research shaping the design of the hull.”
 The modern curvatures of the interior architecture pull you through the spaces.
 “Each yacht is an engineered platform that integrates specific hydrodynamic and structural demands together with the highest levels of comfort, spatial quality and safety,” explains Hadid.

-A yacht design project is a unique undertaking because of the variety of special circumstances that surround it.
 Like any home, a yacht’s design should be a reflection of the owner’s taste, with an interior designer at the helm to find that perfect balance of grandiose style and effective functionality.
 For those fortunate enough to own one, there is a common desire towards making it bigger and better than the rest.
 With many existing yachts boasting amenities that include saunas, gyms, theaters, recording studios, swimming pools and even helipads, there’s no denying that there is no such thing as excess in this unique facet of the yacht interior design industry.

 Bobrow, Jill and Kenny Wooton.
 Outrageous Yachts.
 New York: Vendome, 2009.